| MELI(1) | General Commands Manual | MELI(1) |

 search.
 It is advised to use a search backend on

-Maildir/mbox accounts. meli
+Maildir/mbox accounts. meli, if

 built with sqlite3, includes the ability to perform full text search on the